If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Pokémon Name Oddities

-In all Generation I games, Mr. Mime is called MR.MIME - the dot being not the period that can normally be entered on the name entry screen, but the decimal point that only occurs in the game's text but is not otherwise accessible.
-As such, when a Mr. Mime without a nickname is given to PokéTransporter, it will be automatically given the nickname MR-MIME, with a hyphen.
+• In all Generation I games, Mr. Mime is called MR.MIME - the dot being not the period that can normally be entered on the name entry screen, but the decimal point that only occurs in the game's text but is not otherwise accessible.
+As such, when a Mr. Mime without a nickname is given to PokéTransporter, it would be automatically given the nickname MR-MIME, with a hyphen.
+While the only way to obtain Mr. Mime in the Generation I games without glitching is through an in-game trade (where it'll already have a nickname), it can be caught in the wild in GSC, transferred back to RBY via the Time Capsule and then sent to Bank, allowing this behavior to be seen.

 Item List